raspberrypilearning/python_scrolling/en/step_3.md

 </div>
 </div>

 Your obstacles will be made from shapes in processing.
-Can you make them out of a combination of shapes or just one shape?
-How do the obstacles fit with your theme?
++ Will you make them out of a combination of shapes or just one shape?
++ How do the obstacles fit with your theme?

 --- task ---

 **Choose:** what colours you will use for your obstacles.
 Add new colour variables to the `setup()` function.

+--- code ---
+---
+language: python
+filename: main.py - setup()
+line_numbers: true
+line_number_start:
+line_highlights:
+---

+global GREEN, BROWN

+GREEN = color(15, 135, 0)
+BROWN = color(134, 56, 0)

+--- /code ---

 [[[generic-theory-simple-colours]]]